ambroshia/tf2-config-mc/README.md

 # tf2-config-mc (mastercomfig)

-my configuration files for Team Fortress 2.
-Contains various files, scripts, as well as visual and audio modifications
+My configuration files for Team Fortress 2.
+Contains various files, scripts, as well as visual and audio modifications.

 This version is compatible with [mastercomfig](https://mastercomfig.com/).
+For a version that does not use mastercomfig, see [tf2-config](https://github.com/ambroshia/tf2-config).

 ## usage instructions